Skip to main content

 Biography:

 Born in Scotland, he was apprenticed to a tailor and worked at that trade for some years, first in his home country and then in London.
 About 1807, he signed on as a "subordinate officer" with the East India Company and made several voyages, during which he was given access to some of the Captain's books--notably plays, including Shakespeare's--and began to try his hand at writing.
 He found support from a fellow Scot, James Grant Raymond, the manager of the Lyceum Theatre, for whom he wrote a few farces and comedies in 1811-15.
 His first serious play, The House of Morville, was published under his name with the further identification of him as "A Tailor," and included a short biographical memoir by Raymond.
 A volume of poems, The Retired Lieutenant, and the Battle of Loncarty (1836), appears to have been his last publication.
-The 1851 census records a John Lake, native of Scotland, living in Westminster; he gives his occupation as "Author of General Literature."
-Assuming he is that John Lake, he was 69 at the time and therefore must have been born about 1782. (ancestry.com 25 Aug.
-2019; James Grant Raymond, Preface to The House of Morville)
+At that time he had a wife and son, but his wife died and his son found work in Ireland and went on to establish a family of his own.
+Lake became increasingly indigent.
+The 1851 census records him as living in Westminster; he gives his occupation as "Author of General Literature."
+For the census he gave his age as 69, which implies a birthdate of 1782, but several applications to the RLF between 1846 and 1852 declare a birthdate of 1 July 1771.
+The RLF awarded him a total of £60 and he received Royal Bounty (£25) in 1851.
+The promise of a place at the Charterhouse, reported in the press in 1850, was not realised.
+He died at the Union workhouse, Clapham, on 18 Apr.
+1856 and was buried at the West Norwood cemetery on 24 Apr. (ancestry.com 25 Aug.
+2019; findmypast.com 20 Mar.
+2025; James Grant Raymond, Preface to The House of Morville; RLF file 1154; GRO death cert.; information from AA) HJ

 Books written (4):